 What would constitute a perfect day for you?

 I don’t know.
 Because there are different types of perfect days isn’t there?
 Cos like there’s a perfect day if I get loads of work done and then I’m happy with myself, then there’s a perfect day when I just lay may work beside and get lashed and have a great time.
-So, I don’t know.
-You can’t really combine the two because that just doesn’t exist.

 But like an idealistic, perfect day.
 Something where you want to wake up and you can have like a blissful day?

 Okay.
 Wake up in the South of Italy.
 That’s a perfect day.
 That’s where I’m going to go on holiday.
 Yeah, so I wake up in the South of Italy.
 I’d go to Franco for a pizza.
 If I had a boat that would be cool.
 That’s probably perfect like, having a boat, going round the Med, getting pissed.
 Just being like a Geordie swashbuckler, but in the med.
 With loads of red wine and carbs.
 That’s a perfect day.

 For what in your life do you feel most grateful for?

 I am most grateful for my friends because they are wonderful.

 And I’ve got a really, really good group of friends, I know that’s pretty wet but – that’s really important.